 - Write a short description of your character’s secret power.

 E-mail us a clear drawing of your design (paper or digital) and include the above items.
 Add your name and telephone number so we can reach out to you.
-The selected winner brings their costume and other props to our HQ, where we make a 3D-scan of you.
+The selected winner may bring their costume and other props to our HQ, or we can design the necessary bits and bobs digitally.
+We’ll make a 3D-scan of you and prepare the 3D-print.
 The action figure of approximately 20 cm will be printed and painted to match your design.
 We look forward to seeing your original action figures!

-Please email your entries to this address: email@example.com
+Please email your entries to this address 𝗯𝗲𝗳𝗼𝗿𝗲 November 7: email@example.com

-Use the hashtag #actionfigurecontest2022 while tagging Fepshop and Indietopia on your stories to show the world your designs!
+Use the hashtag #actionfigurecontest2022 while tagging Fepshop and Indietopia on your social media stories to show the world your designs!